MisterChief53/Metapulse-wiki/pages/WebServer.md

 	- Now you can create a new VSCode terminal, and it will be initialized inside the folder and the container!
 - ## Deploying
 	- Execute the `docker-compose.yml`, and after the website compiles, it will be on `localhost:3000`.
 -
+- ## Functionality of the  WebsiteView
+- Websiteview represents the main page of the site.
+This is where you can see the display of item for sale that you can purchase.
+This page is shown before you log in to Metapulse.
+- **It’s composed of the following elements:**
+	- Navbar: a navigation bar component that provides access to different sections of the app
+	- Items: a component that displays a list of available items for sale.
+The data of each item are obtained from an API through a HTTP request
+- **Dependencies:**
+	- “Navbar” from “../components/navbar/” component is used to navigation bar
+	- “Items” from “../components/items” component is used to display items for sale.
+	- “useEffect” and “useState” from react: these hooks are used to manage the secondary effects and the state of the elements in react components
+- **Obtaining data from API:**
+	- The “useEffect”  hook makes an HTTP GET request to the path [http://localhost:8080/sales/items](http://localhost:8080/sales/items) to obtain the list of available items for sale.
+This is accomplished using the fetchItems function, which is asynchronous, and handles the and response.
+	- If the response is successful it is transformed into JSON format, and the local state “itemSell” is set using “setItemSell”.
+This ensures that  the data of the items is available for the rendering in Items component.
+	- If the response fails, the error is handled by printing an message to the console and returning and empty array.
+- **Rending of components:**
+	- Once that data of the items “itemSell” is obtained, the “Navbar” component is rendered, followed by the “Items” component.
+The data of the obtained  items “itemSell” is oased to the Items component as a prop.
+The Items component is encouraged for displaying the list of items on the page, on a grid.
+- ## Functionality of the  ItemView
+- The ItemViewPage displays the details of a specific item when selected from the list of available items.
+- **Props:**
+- params: {id: number }: The route parameters containing the ID of the item to be viewed.
+- **It’s composed of the following elements:**
+	- Navbar: A navigation bar component (Navbarr) that provides access to different sections of the application.
+	- Item Details: Displays the details of the selected item, including its name, description, image, and price.
+- **Features:**
+	- Data Fetching: Uses the useEffect hook to make an HTTP GET request to the server, fetching the item details via the route http://localhost:8080/sales/items/:id.
+	- Rendering Components: Renders the details of the item, including its name, description, image, and price.
+- **Dependencies:**
+	- Relies on Navbar component for navigation and utilizes "useState" and "useEffect" hooks from React for state management and side effects.
+- **Funcionality:**
+	- Fetching Item Data: Upon component mount, triggers an HTTP GET request to retrieve item details based on the provided ID.
+	- Rendering Components: Displays item details such as name, description, image, and price.
+	- Purchase Functionality: Provides a "Buy" button allowing users to initiate a purchase.
+Confirmation dialog prompts user confirmation before completing the transaction.
+	- Error Handling: Handles potential errors during data retrieval, logging error messages to the console if the server request fails.
+-
+-